Docs

 alien dev

-Provisions all resources locally (sled for KV/Queue, filesystem for Storage) and starts your functions as native processes.
+Provisions all resources locally (sled for KV/Queue, filesystem for Storage) and starts your workers as native processes.
 Hot-reloads on code changes.

 Example: